AWS Certification Exam Cheat Sheet

 • Backups help recover from higher-level faults such as unintentional data modification, either by operator error or by bugs in the application.

-• RDS Read Replicas provide read-only replicas of the database an provides the ability to scale out beyond the capacity of a single database deployment for read-heavy database workloads
+• RDS Read Replicas provide read-only replicas of the database and the ability to scale out beyond the capacity of a single database deployment for read-heavy database workloads.

-• RDS Read Replicas is a scalability and not a High Availability solution
+• RDS Read Replicas is a scalability and not a High Availability solution.
+However, cross-region Read Replicas can be manually promoted for disaster recovery.

 Simple Storage Service – S3